rinigupta11/FinalProject_DATA410/README.md

 Cat Scores: [0.7861671469740634, 0.8662824207492795, 0.7561959654178675, 0.6795389048991355]

 As you can see, the various models were comparable in performance with no clear winner.
 The gradient boosting models did appear to consistently outperform the random forest scores, especially for the last two classifications.
 There is, however, one clear loser.
 That is the neural network.
 I created encodings for the various 16 personality types in order to work with the neural network more efficiently and the final score after 30 epochs was 0.2636 accuracy.
 This is significantly worse than the other models are likely indicates that the architecture of the model needs to be altered.
 Furthermore, running more epochs might be worthwhile to see if the score can increase further.
+BERT actually performed worse than the standard neural net architecture with a final accuracy of only .19.

 Here is the full output of the neural network training: